nuthanc/angular_course/forms-td-start/README.md

 Additionally, you might also want to enable HTML5 validation (by default, Angular disables it).
 You can do so by adding the ngNativeValidate  to a control in your template.
 ```

+### TD Using the Form State

+* For the submit button, we can disabled property binding and use Local Reference f's invalid property or valid
+* Then in css, we can add styles to inputs with ng-invalid and ng-touched classes